A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection: Evaluation Metrics

 \section{Evaluation Metrics}

-\paragraph{Notation} We define \CP{as a} \textit{bag} (also called a \textit{multiset}) as an extension of the notion of \textit{set}, that can have repeated elements (\ie, different instances of the same element).\\ \\ Evaluating uncertainty calibration, in a practical object detection setting, encompasses some of the same challenges found when evaluating this problem in a classification scenario, regarding the nonexistence of ground-truth information for the true likelihood values (left side of both Equations \eqref{eq:global:calib} and \eqref{eq:local:calib}).
-For this reason, and just like in the classical classification setting, emerges the need to develop practical evaluation metrics in relation to the previously outlined formal definitions.
-Therefore, considering the theoretical formulation presented in Definition \ref{global:calibration:detection}, we \CP{will}have developed uncertainty calibration evaluation metrics in the context of object detection.\\ Before introducing such metrics, some definitions have to be made that are common in the context of \CP{general evaluation of an} object detection problems, and \CP{need also to be considered}will be necessary when evaluating uncertainty calibration.
-Let us take a probabilistic detector $f: \mathcal{X} \rightarrow \Phi$, a finite set of inputs $\mathcal{X}' \subset \mathcal{X}$, and the bag of respective ground truth locations and classes $(\mathcal{Y}',\mathcal{K}') \subset (\mathcal{Y},\mathcal{K})$.
-In a setting of this type, and for some threshold value $\tau \in [0,1]$, we can define the bags $\text{TP}_{\tau}$, as the bag of confidence scores associated with \textit{True Positives} (detections that have a corresponding ground-truth with an IoU greater than $\tau$), $\text{FP}_{\tau}$, as the bag of confidence scores associated with \textit{False Positives} (detections that do not have a corresponding ground-truth with an IoU greater than $\tau$), and $\text{FN}_{\tau}$, as the bag of confidence scores associated with \textit{False Negatives} (ground-truth bounding boxes with no corresponding detection with an IoU grater than $\tau$).
-We care to note that, although $\text{FN}_{\tau}$ is a bag of identical (theoretically zero-valued) confidence scores, the number of such detections will be fundamental in the computation of the proposed uncertainty calibration metrics. \\ In the following subsections we propose three novel uncertainty calibration metrics based on Definition \ref{global:calibration:detection}.
-The first two \CP{proposed} metrics (Subsections \ref{qgc} and \ref{sgc}) are based on proper scoring rules \cite{gneiting2007strictly}, while the third one (Subsection \ref{egce}) relies on bin-wise computations, similarly to the ECE \cite{naeini2015obtaining}.
+\textit{Note}: For the remainder of this work we define \textit{bag} (also called a \textit{multiset}) as an extension of the notion of \textit{set}, that can have repeated elements (\ie, different instances of the same element).\\ Evaluating uncertainty calibration in a practical object detection setting encompasses some of the same challenges found when evaluating this problem in a classification scenario, regarding the nonexistence of ground-truth information for the true likelihood values (left side of both Equations \eqref{eq:global:calib} and \eqref{eq:local:calib}).
+For this reason, arises the need to develop practical evaluation metrics in relation to the previously outlined formal definitions.
+Therefore, considering the theoretical formulation presented in Definition \ref{global:calibration:detection}, we have developed uncertainty calibration evaluation metrics in the context of object detection.\\ Before introducing such metrics, some concepts have to be outlined, that are common in the context of object detection problems and will be necessary when evaluating uncertainty calibration.
+Let us take a confidence-based detector $f: \mathcal{X} \rightarrow \Phi$, a finite set of inputs $\mathcal{X}' \subset \mathcal{X}$, and the bag of respective ground truth locations and classes $(\mathcal{Y}',\mathcal{K}') \subset (\mathcal{Y},\mathcal{K})$.
+In a setting of this type, and for some threshold value $\tau \in [0,1]$, we can define: $\textit{TP}_{\tau}$, as the bag of confidence scores associated with \textit{True Positives} \ie, detections that have a corresponding ground-truth (with an IoU equal or greater than $\tau$); $\textit{FP}_\tau$ as the bag of confidence scores associated with \textit{False Positives} \ie, detections that do not have a corresponding ground-truth; and $\textit{FN}_\tau$ as the bag of confidence scores associated with \textit{False Negatives} \ie, ground-truth bounding boxes with no corresponding detection.
+Although $\textit{FN}_\tau$ is a bag of identical (theoretically zero-valued) confidence scores, the number of such detections will be fundamental in the computation of the proposed uncertainty calibration metrics.\\ In the following subsections we propose three novel uncertainty calibration metrics based on Definition \ref{global:calibration:detection}.
+The first two metrics (Subsections \ref{qgc} and \ref{sgc}) are based on \textit{proper scoring rules} \cite{gneiting2007strictly}, while the third one (Subsection \ref{Egce}) relies on bin-wise computations, similarly to the ECE \cite{naeini2015obtaining}.